spectral-discord/knowledge-base/logseq/pages/TSON Glossary.md

 	- When the scale repeats, the repeat ratio becomes the new root and all of the notes are generated in relation to this new root.
 	- The scale also repeats at the inverse of this ratio.
 That way the scale repeats in both directions across the frequency spectrum from the origin of the scale's [reference frequency](((62919254-679c-4edd-aacc-105fc45c85b2))). collapsed:: true
-		- *Example:* If the scale's repeat ratio is `2` and its root sits at `100 hz`, then the next highest scale iteration will have a root of `200 hz` and the next lowest iteration will have a root of `50 hz`.
-Then `400 hz` and `25 hz`, etc.
+		- *Example:* If the scale's repeat ratio is `2` and its root sits at `100 Hz`, then the next highest scale iteration will have a root of `200 Hz` and the next lowest iteration will have a root of `50 Hz`.
+Then `400 Hz` and `25 Hz`, etc.
 	- This process repeats until either no more notes need to be generated or the [min](((6296c474-695c-450e-9ecb-d0c2fac4ad30)))/[max](((6291bc28-1b8c-4517-b0b8-d8a6d001ce91))) frequencies have been reached.
 	- This has often been referred to elsewhere as a ***pseudo-octave***.
 TSON uses the more generic **repeat ratio** that doesn't refer to specific tonal structures or concepts in western music theory (8 diatonic scale notes per octave, for instance).
 - #### Root